Steven100695/command-line-application/README.md

 Run the application using the command: node cli.js <type> <name>

-- The <type> argument can be either brand or name.
+- The `type` argument can be either `brand` or `name`.
-- The <name> argument is the name of the brand or phone model you want to search for.
+- The `name` argument is the name of the brand or phone model you want to search for.

 For example: